 Choose a Drywall Fastener

 Drywall is attached to framing with drywall screws or nails.
 Drywall screws are the fastener of choice for most drywall installations.
 Drywall screws have a fluted head designed to recess slightly below the surface of the drywall paper without breaking it, and coarse threads for the best hold in the gypsum core of the drywall.
 Screws can be driven faster than nails, with less chance for damaging the face of the drywall; they also hold the drywall to the framing better than nails.

 For do-it-yourselfers, the best tool for attaching drywall is a cordless drill with an adjustable clutch.
 Or you can use special drywall screw bits that fit into a drill chuck.
 These bits are designed to stop turning when the screw hits the desired depth.

 Hammering drywall nails can actually be a more forgiving technique than driving drywall screws.
 Drywall screws tend to rapidly penetrate the drywall paper and tear through instantly.
 But with hammering, the broad, smooth head of the hammer allows for several errant blows before the paper tears.
 Use the same process on ceiling and wall panels.

-Hang the Drywall
+Hang the Drywall on the Ceiling

 When attaching drywall to ceiling joists spaced 16 inches on center, fasteners should be spaced 12 inches apart.
 With wall studs, the maximum spacing between fasteners should be 16 inches.
-Drive screws into each stud beneath the panel.
-Attach fasteners every 8 inches along the untapered edges, but keep them at least 3/8-inch from the edge to avoid damaging the gypsum core.
-When using nails, plan to drive a second nail 2 inches from the first at each fastener location, along the face of the drywall.
+Drive screws or nails into each stud beneath the panel.
+Attach fasteners every 8 inches along the untapered edges, but keep them at least 3/8 inch from the edge to avoid damaging the gypsum core.

+If using nails, plan to drive a second nail 2 inches from the first at each fastener location, along the face of the drywall.

 After covering the ceiling with drywall, you will attach the top sheets of drywall to the wall.
 When installing drywall that is horizontally-oriented, start with the top and work your way down.
 The idea is to make your cut side facing the floor, where it will be later covered up with baseboards.

-When installing top panels on a wall, you might find it easier to handle the panel by resting it on screws driven temporarily into the studs about 50 inches below the ceiling.
-Use a drywall lifter to place the panel into place on the screws, then quickly grab your screwgun or drill in one hand while sliding the panel up with your other hand and shoulder.
+When installing top panels on a wall, rest the panel on screws driven temporarily into the studs about 50 inches below the ceiling.
+Use a drywall lifter to place the panel into place on the screws.
+Then quickly grab your screw gun or drill in one hand while sliding the panel up with your other hand and shoulder.
 Drive a screw at the bottom of the panel into a center stud, then work your way out and up the panel.